-Why I like Mormons, The Temple and Love My Eternal Family
+Why I like Mormons, The Temple and Will Love Family My Family Eternally

 The first time I met a Mormon I was about 8 years old.
 One of our babysitters was one and talked a lot about her church, telling us how it was different from other churches.
 I remember asking my dad about it and he said that all churches were the same.
 Over the next 4 years I would meet others in this small farming community in Southwest Idaho but I was young and not much interested.
 My brother would attend Primary with some friends but I never did.

 When we moved to Boise, I met others, and became more aware of some of their peculiarities.
 I went to church with my friends when I was about 16.
 I learned about their teachings of not using tobacco or drinking alcohol.
 I heard about their doctrines of living prophets like in the Bible and the principle of eternal marriage, families and temples.
 I had never heard such teachings by orthodox Christian ministers about eternal marriage.
 It was until death parts the couple that I had been taught.

 When I was 17 I was baptized and became a member of the Church of Jesus Christ of Latter-Day Saints.
 I studied basic LDS beliefs about God, Jesus Christ and of eternal families.
 It was not something done on a whim or that I took lightly.
 I believed then and do even more so today.

 My religious experience is based on 43 years of serving in the church, a 39 year marriage in the temple to my wife, eight children going through the temple, seven married there, five have served missions and our youngest son is on a mission.
 I have had so many experiences that demonstrate the Lord's guidance in my life.
 I am familiar with the doctrines and the results of living them.

 I am now a primary teacher with my wife, serving a local church service mission and a temple ordinance worker in the Mesa Arizona Temple.
 I have spent some time pondering back over my experience with the church, the temple and the doctrines that are associated with it.